AlekMabry/SoftwareRenderer/README.md

 `SGL/` contains the source for the SGL library, which compiles to sgl.DLL. `demos/` contains the sample

 ## Building
-SGL is a general purpose library that can be compiled on any platform, however I have only tested this build setup on Windows.
+SGL is a general purpose library that can be compiled on any platform, however I have only tested this build configuration on Windows.

 * `SGL/` contains the source for the library, which compiles to `sgl.DLL` and `sgl.lib`.
 * `demos/` contains the source for the demo executables, as well as a copy of the Windows x64 SDL2 library.
 To compile these on another platform, the CMakeLists.txt will need to be modified to look for the correct platform-specific binaries.